 No investment pays better dividends than education and Puerto Rico’s latent bilingual abilities in its people can be propelled with a curriculum that emphasizes in-demand careers, technical and vocational training.

-Puerto Ricans who is famous and renowned for his can do spirit and optimisim will begin to create the despair and hopelessness of a decade of recession.
+Puerto Ricans who is famous and renowned for his can-do spirit and optimism will begin to create the despair and hopelessness of a decade of recession.
 This will create a new story.
 The central actor in a story (and the elephant in the room) is the island’s final status with the U.S.